 Hawai'i's medical marijuana patients want answers.

 For over a decade the State of Hawai'i's official answer to all registered medical marijuana patients questions regarding how to acquire their medicine has been met with silence.
 The Hawaii Medical Use of Marijuana [Physician and Patient Information] states:

 "State law is silent on how a patient obtains his/her marijuana."

-This conflict between the Hawai'i lawmakers and Maui's Police Department came into the headlines when the staff of Patients Without Time, which was Maui's largest and longest running medical marijuana patient's co-operative were arrested, in November of 2008.
+The conflict between the Hawai'i lawmakers and Maui's Police Department came into the headlines when the staff of Patients Without Time were arrested, in November of 2008.
+PWT was Maui's largest and longest running medical marijuana patient's co-operative in Hawaii.
 Chief Thomas Phillips stated Maui Police do "not believe in supporting the Medical Marijuana Program in its entirety."

 References, Links and related articles: